wind-tempest/wind/README.md

 ## License

-Wind/Tempest is licensed under the `Liberty Software License 1.4`.
-See [LICENSE](LICENSE.md) for more details.
+This project is licensed under the `Liberty Software License 1.4`.
+Click [here](LICENSE.md) for more details.